Daniel Kaufmann (economist): State Capture and Legal Corruption

 Related to a key aspect of state capture, which often takes place via legal means (via loopholes, and since the existing laws may have been subject to capture as well), Kaufmann had also co-authored (with Pedro Vicente) one of the first theoretical and empirical articles on the notion of “legal corruption”.
-They analyzed how laws can be shaped so to legalize certain acts, which would usually be construed as unethical or corrupt.
+They analyzed how laws can be shaped so as to legalize certain acts, which would usually be construed as unethical or corrupt.

 Good Governance and Anti-Corruption Programs

 At an applied level, Kaufmann has worked on concrete programs and advised leaders on governance, corruption and state capture matters at the global, regional and national level, including in the natural resource sector.
 He has also researched the relevance of civil liberties to address corruption and improve development prospects, as well as the links between human rights and corruption control.
 He has also recently been an expert member of high level advisory panels for multilateral organizations, such as the Inter-American Development Bank, co-authoring the Report of the Expert Advisory Group on Anti-Corruption, Transparency, and Integrity in Latin America and the Caribbean, (selected by Foreign Affairs as one of the top books of 2019) as well as a co-author of the report to the Organisation for Economic Co-operation and Development as a member of the High-Level Advisory Group on Anti-Corruption and Integrity to that organization.